 Your agency may be unable to guarantee the same PA each time.
 This can be stressful especially for tasks that are personal or intimate.

 Make sure you tell your agency which tasks might be sensitive for you.
 Explain you want the same people to do these whenever possible.
 If they do not do this, complain.

 If you’re worried about approaching the agency, ask a family member, friend or advocate to do it for you.

-Personal assistants are trained to undertake personal care, so they should be able to put you at ease.
-Always ask how they are going to do a task, especially if it’s something that makes you feel uncomfortable.
-And suggest an alternative method if it makes you feel more comfortable.
+Personal assistants are trained in personal care, so they should be able to put you at ease.
+If something makes you feel uncomfortable, tell them.